kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

   - the user-observed equality used for immutability checks must match the equality on persisted objects.
-I.e. if `StorageRoundtrip(object)` is the object returned by a create or update call, then we want that `StorageRoundtrip(a) == StorageRoundtrip(b)` is the equality used for comparing `a` and `b` **only modulo the order in `x-kubernetes-list-type: set` arrays**.
+I.e. if `StorageRoundtrip(object)` is the object returned by a create or update call, then we want that `StorageRoundtrip(a) == StorageRoundtrip(b)` is the equality used for comparing `a` and `b`.
 If that check fails, a request is rejected because of immutability conflict.

+    The choice if this equality (vs. e.g. a semantic equality) is essential because both validation and defaulting depend on it for sane behaviour: an update to an immutable (sub-)object must not change validity or trigger defaulting to happen that did not happen before.
 - the mechanism must extend to
   - the addition of protobuf or other encodings which unify values like empty, null and undefined.
   - the use for existing native types in order to replace complex validation code with a simple declarative marker on the types.
   - the restriction of the equality to only map keys, but not their values.
-  - the allowance of addition and/or deletion of map keys.
-  - the allowance of addition and/or deletion of keys in array of list-type `map`.
+  - the allowance of addition and/or deletion of map keys in maps and in array of list-type `map` to support cases we have in Kubernetes API today like:

+    - scheduler setting `spec.nodeName` (and it being immutable after that point)
+    - populating `clusterIP` in services
+    - append-only lists (like `ephemeralContainers`)
+    - remove-only lists (like `finalizers` that may only shrink after deletion).

 ### Non-Goals